barumau/pandunia/suomi/pandunia-suomi.md

 a korte - pian
 a le - siellä (tuolla)
 a long - pitkästi (kauas)
-a longe dure - kauan (pitkän aikaa)
+a long dure - kauan (pitkän aikaa)
 a mide - välissä
 a misal - esimerkiksi
 a neu - äsken (vasta, juuri)